dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 #### Understanding memory consistency errors

-*Concurrent collections* are designed to prevent *memory consistency errors*, so to prevent 2 threads to have inconsistent views of what should be the same data.
+*Concurrent collections* are designed to prevent *memory consistency errors*, so to prevent 2 threads from having inconsistent views of what should be the same data.
 We want writes on one thread to *happen before* and therefore be available to another thread reading the data after the write operation has occurred.
 For an explanation of *memory visibility* issues, see for example [Java memory model](https://jenkov.com/tutorials/java-concurrency/java-memory-model.html).